-What is it?

-The use of visual management to show important patient information so that it can be updated regularly, seen 'at a glance' and used effectively.

-Why do it?

-To ensure safe, reliable and efficient patient care by:

-- making shift handovers quicker and safer for the patient - making sure the patient journey from admission to discharge runs smoothly without delays - save time looking for patient information

-What it covers

-This module will help you to determine the best use of patient boards on your ward by asking you to think about the following:

-- what should they be used for and what type of information should be on it? - · who should update the information and how often? - · how should confidentiality issues be dealt with?

-What it does not cover

-- this module will not recommend specific actions on how to respond to information on the patient status board - this module does not provide detailed information on shift handovers or admissions and discharge - this is provided in the relevant modules (Shift Handovers, Admissions and Planned Discharge)
+What is it? • the use of visual management to show important patient information so that it can be updated regularly, seen 'at a glance' and used effectively Why do it?
+To ensure safe, reliable and efficient patient care by: making shift handovers quicker and safer for the patient making sure the patient journey from admission to discharge runs smoothly without delays saving time looking for patient information What it covers This module will help you to determine the best use of patient boards on your ward by asking you to think about the following: what should they be used for and what type of information should be on it? who should update the information and how often? how should confidentiality issues be dealt with?
+What it does not cover this module will not recommend specific actions on how to respond to information on the patient status board this module does not provide detailed information on shift handovers or discharge management - this is provided in the relevant modules ('Shift Handovers,' 'Discharge Management')